Where to start with a book like American Psycho? Does it need an explanation? Well yes… So here’s my take.

 There’re countless references to ‘Les Misérables’, which is another topic altogether, in addition to many 80’s pop culture references, explicitly ‘Whitney Houston’ and ‘Huey Lewis And The News’.
 Artist David Onica is brought up throughout to laminate Bateman’s status as an art collector, although this couldn’t be further from the truth.

 Bateman is an unreliable narrator, repeatedly offering up fantasy as truth.
-It’s difficult to tell, but I believe that Bateman isn’t trying to deceive the reader and instead, struggles with his own reality.
-He’s constantly in need of breaking out of his own little world and trying to take control of the people around him.
+It’s difficult to tell, but I believe that Bateman isn’t trying to deceive the reader and instead, struggles with his reality.
+Therefore, he’s always in need of breaking out of his little world and trying to take control of the people around him.

 That’s where misidentification completely throws off all sense of understanding when the characters seemingly reappear at the end of the book.

-Did Bateman simply imagine killing those people or did he kill others that he thought were them?
+In conclusion, did Bateman imagine killing those people or did he kill others that he thought were them?

 Due to the lack of police inspection, the tidying of the dead bodies and no awareness from those around him, I’m inclined to believe that the murders never took place.
 Well, not outside of Bateman’s mind at least.